Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

    (openstack) dataprocessing cluster scale --name ml-cluster --node-groups worker:6

-Also you can add new node group to cluster by using this command:
+Also you may add new node group to cluster by using this command:

    (openstack) dataprocessing cluster scale --name ml-cluster --node-groups core-worker:3

 Elastic Data Processing (EDP)
 =============================
-Sahara has mechanism to run different jobs via you clusters.
+Sahara has mechanism to run different jobs in your clusters.

 Job Binaries
 ------------